 For instance, if you want to make electronic dance music (EDM), then your best choices are FL Studio, Logic Pro, and Ableton Live.

-I use different FL Studio for my production and REAPER for my mixing and mastering tasks.
+I use FL Studio for my production and REAPER for my mixing and mastering tasks.

-FL Studio, for instance, is one of the most popular DAWs today thanks in large part to its ease of use with a mouse.
+FL Studio is one of the most popular DAWs today, thanks in large part to its ease of use with a mouse.

 Some DAWs only run on specific OSs.
-For instance, Logic Pro only runs on Mac OSX, and Acid Pro only works on Windows, so this is a major determining factor.
+For example, Logic Pro only runs on Mac OSX, and Acid Pro only works on Windows.
+So this is a major thing to pay attention to.

 The most popular DAWs are: